na-na-hi/renget/archive/elysianrealm.md

 #->Elysian Realm recommended builds 6.6<-
+working on phase 2

-dm medbae#6969 on discord for any mistakes/feedback or typos in translation
+dm medbae on discord for any mistakes/feedback or typos in translation

 ​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​
 [**Old builds can be found here on HoYoLAB**](https://www.hoyolab.com/accountCenter/collectionList?id=7866431)